MicrosoftDocs/well-architected/well-architected/cost/monitor-reviews.md

   - **Application owners and System administrator**.
 Monitor and back-up cloud systems.
   - **Business unit representatives** Need awareness of the decisions.

-YOu can identify owners of systems or applications is through resource tags.
+You can identify owners of systems or applications is through resource tags.

 ## Plan and schedule cost reviews